calcom/cal.com/packages/embeds/embed-core/README.md

     - user should be able to use "on" instruction to understand what's going on in the system
   - Error Tracking for embed.js
     - Know where exactly it’s failing if it does.
+- Color Scheme
+  - Need to reduce the number of colors on booking page.
 - Improved Demo
   - Seeding might be done for team event so that such an example is also available readily in index.html